naelolaiz/audio_tools/convolution/README.md

 Testing the fftconvolve used for the cross correlation in a simple convolution.
-Using https://github.com/bastibe/PySoundFile  (pip install SoundFile) since the other sndfile wrapper (https://github.com/sangoma/sndfile) doesn't support write, plus doesn't use numpy.
+Using https://github.com/bastibe/PySoundFile  (pip install SoundFile) and scipy.signal.